Case Study 6 - Pesticides in conservation areas

 Description of the Case Study

-Case Study 6 assesses the impact of chemical transport on different nature conservation areas in the Netherlands, focusing on atmospheric deposition, contamination levels, and associated risks to soil invertebrates.
+Case Study 6 aims to assess the impact of chemical transport on different nature conservation areas in the Netherlands, focusing on atmospheric deposition, contamination levels in soil and oak leaves, and associated mixture risks to soil invertebrates.

 Case Study Goal